Logging

 |

-True if the string is likely a file path, False otherwise. |
+True if the issue was found and cleared, False otherwise. |

 log_fatal_error(message, report_stack=False, calling_function=None)